decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-01-28-early-stopping-lower bounds.md

 * Comparing the technique of [uncommitted configurations](https://decentralizedthoughts.github.io/2019-12-15-consensus-model-for-FLP/) (bi-valency) to the technique of a pair of AS FFD configurations: The latter is strictly stronger:
     1. If $C,C'$ are two AS but FFD configurations then both are uncommitted (bi-valent).
-    2. Moreover, their uncommitted-ness is structured: for each configuration, one side is from an error free execution.
+    2. Moreover, their uncommitted-ness is structured: for each configuration, one side is from a failure free execution.

 * Lemma 3 can be applied $t$ times (after Lemma 1) to prove that protocols resilient to $t$ crashes cannot always terminate after $t$ rounds.
 This is an alternative proof for the $t+1$ round lower bound to the [proof that uses uncommitted configurations](https://decentralizedthoughts.github.io/2019-12-15-synchrony-uncommitted-lower-bound/).